 - and CIVICUS (associate member).

-For the purpose of transparency, we are listed in the Transparency Registry that the Federal Government of Germany hosts for collecting and providing information about organisations (beneficial owners) in Germany, and the Lobby Register for the representation of interests vis-à-vis the German Bundestag and the Federal Government (Lobbyregister für die Interessenvertretung gegenüber dem Deutschen Bundestag und der Bundesregierung).
+For the purpose of transparency, we are listed in the Transparency Registry that the Federal Government of Germany hosts for collecting and providing information about organisations (beneficial owners) in Germany, and the Lobby Registry for the representation of interests vis-à-vis the German Bundestag and the Federal Government (Lobbyregister für die Interessenvertretung gegenüber dem Deutschen Bundestag und der Bundesregierung).